 Let’s face it everyone screams that they want inbound sales leads (yet many don’t want to pay the fees required to generate them).
 However, when I speak to salespeople and ask them what they are, I usually get a sheepish reply: "it’s when leads come to you isn’t it”.
 Spot on, but that is the answer anyone with the slightest understanding can give.

 So how do you generate inbound sales leads?

 Generating inbound sales leads requires many factors and most of them are not in the realm of sales at all.
 To generate leads, you need an inbound marketing strategy.
 Use the inbound marketing methodology to generate leads that are qualified for your sales team.

 Step 1: Know your customer and your competition

 The first step that a sales rep or sales leader needs to take is identifying with marketing their customer.
-That is the industry, business size, business revenue, number of employees, decision-makers, decision influencers, solution champions, buying triggers, declination triggers, how your product or service stacks up against the competition and so on.
+That is the industry, business size, revenue, number of employees, decision-makers, decision influencers, solution champions, buying triggers, declination triggers, how your product or service stacks up against the competition, etc.

 Establish all of this as separate or singular buyer personas depending on the target audience and ensure the marketing team use this to strategize for step 3.

 You have to establish what a sales-ready lead is!
 What it is not, is someone who has downloaded an ebook or thought leadership piece.
 It could be someone who has attended a product or service-specific webinar or looked at an automated demonstration of your product.